 - You must be admitted in a graduate degree program

 - Your FAFSA must be completed for that school year.
 You will need a PIN to complete the FAFSA electronically.

-- You must pass a credit check.
-Student must enroll in at least 6 credit hours per term in a degree program in order to be eligible.
+- You must be enrolled in at least 6 credit hours per term in a degree program to maintain eligibility.